For undergraduate Georgia residents, first baccalaureate degree students only.

 Students who were not eligible for the HOPE Scholarship as an entering freshman may become eligible when they have earned a minimum of 30 credit hours with a 3.0 or better grade point average.

-Students who currently are eligible for and receive the HOPE Scholarship at another Georgia institution may continue to receive the HOPE Scholarship at Emory.
+Students who currently are eligible for and receive the HOPE Scholarship at another Georgia institution may continue to receive the HOPE Scholarship at Emory for up to 127 attempted hours maximum.
 To retain eligibility at Emory, students must enroll at least half-time and maintain a 3.0 cumulative GPA.

 GPA calculations are based upon letter grades only, and plus/minus (i.e., A-, B+) values are ignored.
 HOPE Scholarships are not based on need, but will reduce any other full tuition awards you receive.
 HOPE Scholarship regulations are updated annually and may change.
 The annual award amount is determined by state appropriations.